andngdtudk/andngdtudk.github.io/blog-posts/Mpcrl.md

 *University of Freiburg, October 6-10, 2025*

 I recently had the privilege of attending a comprehensive fall school on Model Predictive Control (MPC) and Reinforcement Learning (RL) at the University of Freiburg, taught by Joschka Boedecker, Moritz Diehl, and Sebastien Gros.
-This intensive week-long program brought together two communities that have traditionally operated independently—control theory and machine learning—and explored how their synthesis can lead to more powerful approaches for sequential decision-making problems.
+This intensive week-long program brought together two communities that have traditionally operated independently, control theory and machine learning, and explored how their synthesis can lead to more powerful approaches for sequential decision-making problems.
 In this reflection, I'll share my key takeaways from this transformative experience.

 <p align="center">
     <img src="images/Mpcrl25-large_bw.jpg" alt="Group photo at the Fall School on Model Predictive Control and Reinforcement Learning, University of Freiburg, October 2025" style="display: block; margin: auto; width: 65%;">